Tasuku-CV6/github-project/skills.md

 - Leadership: I have the abilities and strengths in management roles that aid in guiding and encouraging a group of people and their team toward achieving a common goal or set of goals

 - Detial-oriented: I pay close attention to details and am very observant, thorough, and productive

+- Self-Motivation: I demostrate the desire to grow and have confidence in my abilites while also being albe to work independently without the need for mircomanagement.